CollectionBuilder/cb-docs/docs/walkthroughs/csv-walkthrough.md

     - [Install Visual Studio Code (VS Code)](https://collectionbuilder.github.io/cb-docs/docs/software/texteditor/){:target="_blank" rel="noopener"}
     - [Install Ruby](https://collectionbuilder.github.io/cb-docs/docs/software/ruby/){:target="_blank" rel="noopener"}
     - [Install Jekyll](https://collectionbuilder.github.io/cb-docs/docs/software/jekyll/){:target="_blank" rel="noopener"}
-    - [Install ImageMagick and Ghostscript](https://collectionbuilder.github.io/cb-docs/docs/software/optional/#imagemagick-and-ghostscript){:target="_blank" rel="noopener"}
+    - [Install ImageMagick and Ghostscript](https://collectionbuilder.github.io/cb-docs/docs/software/optional/#imagemagick-and-ghostscript){:target="_blank" rel="noopener"} (*Optional:* You only need this software if you want to create object derivatives)

 - In our documentation we've tried to anticipate common issues to help with troubleshooting, but if these options do not work, try Googling your problem using a specific search (include the error message you are getting!).